frenck/spook/documentation/integrations/lovelace.md

 To resolve the raised issue, go to Settings > Dashboards > Resources and remove or correct these resources.
 Spook will automatically remove the repair issue once the issue is fixed.

+### Duplicate dashboard resources

+The same resource can be listed more than once, and nothing in Home Assistant stops it: every resource you add is handed a fresh ID without anybody checking what it points at.

+The usual way in is updating a custom card.
+The new version wants a new cache-busting URL, so `/local/some-card.js?v=1` gains a neighbour at `?v=2` instead of being edited.
+Both stay.
+The browser treats two URLs as two files and loads both, the card tries to register itself twice, and the second attempt throws.
+What you see is a broken card, which sends you looking at the card rather than at the resource list.

+Spook raises a repair issue naming each resource that appears more than once, and the URLs involved where they differ.

+For a resource served from `/local/` or `/hacsfiles/` the path is a file on disk, so two URLs differing only in their query string are the same file and are reported as duplicates.

+For any other resource, only an exact repeat counts.
+A query string on somebody else's server can be the difference between two genuinely different files, and Spook is not going to guess that it is not.

+The resource type is part of the comparison either way.
+Home Assistant loads a `module` differently from a `css`, so the same URL listed under two types is two instructions rather than one repeated, and Spook leaves those alone.

+Spook raises one repair issue per duplicated resource, so they can be dealt with one at a time.
+Each one offers three ways out:

+- **Clear the extra copies, keep the most recent.** Spook removes every copy but the last one added, which for a card updated by adding a resource instead of editing one is the version you meant to end up with.
+- **Let me fix it myself.** Points you at **Settings** > **Dashboards** > **Resources**, and leaves the issue in place until you have.
+- **Leave them, stop telling me.** Keeps the resources as they are and stops Spook mentioning that one again.

+Resources listed in YAML are static, so there is nothing Spook can delete for you there.
+Those duplicates are still reported, and choosing to fix one tells you which file to edit rather than offering a button that would quietly do nothing.

+Spook will automatically remove the repair issue once the issue is fixed.

 ## Feature requests, ideas, and support

 If you have an idea on how to further enhance this integration, for example, by adding a new action entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).